ruifigueira/playwright-crx/docs/src/trace-viewer.md

 ### Screenshots

-When tracing with the [`option: screenshots`] option turned on, each trace records a screencast and renders it as a film strip.
+When tracing with the [`option: screenshots`] option turned on (default), each trace records a screencast and renders it as a film strip.
 You can hover over the film strip to see a magnified image of for each action and state which helps you easily find the action you want to inspect.

 Double click on an action to see the time range for that action.
 You can use the slider in the timeline to increase the actions selected and these will be shown in the Actions tab and all console logs and network logs will be filtered to only show the logs for the actions selected.